Luisa13/Algorithms/Algorithms/Threads/MultiThreading/README.md

   - notify(): Wakes up a **single** thread waiting on that object.
   - notifyAll(): Wakes up all the threads waiting on that object.

+#### Communication
+- Drawbacks of locks
+   - As they increase, so do the chances to get deadlocks.
+   - Slow critical section
+   - Cycle waits (i.e. priority inversion).
+- Introduction to _AtomicInteger_ : Only we need atomic operations.
+The [techniques](https://github.com/Luisa13/Algorithms/tree/main/Algorithms/Threads/MultiThreading/techniques) package implements two exercises using this approach.
+- Even if each individual operation on each variable is atomic, the aggregate operation is not, where can be seen in the [product reviews exercise](https://github.com/Luisa13/Algorithms/blob/main/Algorithms/Threads/MultiThreading/advance/ProductReviews.java).